percona/percona-server/doc/source/release-notes/Percona-Server-1.0.2.0.rst

 |Percona Server| 1.0.2
 ======================

-Released on December 16, 2008
+Percona is glad to announce the release of |Percona Server| 1.0.2 on December 16th, 2008.

   * ``innodb_show_enhancements_page``